-Who does the ePrivacy Regulation (PECR) apply to?
+Who does the ePrivacy Regulation (PECR or ePR) apply to?

 The PECR applies to all controllers and processors who process electronic communications data to provide electronic communications services to end-users in the EU.
 It doesn’t make a difference whether the controllers and processors are processing the data in the EU or outside it.